 Why and how do we consult?

-The Government of Ontario, through the Ministry of Energy, sets the overall policy for the energy sector.
+The Government of Ontario, through the Ministry of Energy, Northern Development and Mines, sets the overall policy for the energy sector.
 That overall policy guides how we make rules that energy companies must live by.
 We think about the long-term needs of our energy sector and develop regulatory policy to meet those needs and emerging challenges.

 Consultations are a fundamental part of the way we carry out our regulatory duties.
 Consulting allows us to have a better understanding of the implications of our policies before we implement them.
 Your feedback helps us make better decisions, builds understanding, and drives progress towards finding solutions aimed at protecting the interests of current and future energy consumers.